Written CairoVolt Warranty Delivery Within Egypt

 Yes, Anker Prime A1695 is 92.7Wh — under the international TSA limit and Egyptian aviation limit (100Wh).
 Allowed in carry-on only (not checked baggage).
 Any power bank above 100Wh is strictly forbidden.
 To verify: look for the Wh rating printed on the body — if missing, it is not flight-certified.

-Does Galaxy S26 Ultra need a 100W power bank for 45W Super Fast Charging?▼
+Does Galaxy S26 Ultra need a 100W power bank for its 60W Super Fast Charging?▼

 Ready to Buy?